TuringGpt/Dashboard_Clone/envs/incident/tools/interface_2/policy.md

 Pre-checks:
 - Verify client record exists
 - Check product record exists
-- Confirm all required fields are provided

 Steps:
-- Request subscription details including type, service level tier, and dates
+- Collect subscription details including type, service level tier, and dates
 - Set recovery time objectives based on user input
 - Define start and end dates as specified
 - Link subscription to specified client and product records
-- Create subscription record with active status and timestamp
+- Create subscription record with active status and the timestamp "2025-10-01T00:00:00"

 ### Managing Service Level Agreements
 When to use: When defining response and resolution requirements for different incident severities.